Bilal2453/coro-docs/docs/coro-channel.md

 end
 ```

-Note: usually though this example is not how you use it with a TTY handle, the example is simplified and for explanation purposes only.
+> Note:  Usually though, this example is not how you use it with a TTY handle, the example is simplified and for explanation purposes only.

 ----